Waseda Station (Toden)

-Waseda Station (早稲田停留場, Waseda teiryūjō) is a station on the Tokyo Sakura Tram.
-It is the terminus of the line.
-It is separate from Waseda Station on the Tokyo Metro Tozai Line.
+Waseda Station (早稲田停留場, Waseda teiryūjō) is a tram stop in Tokyo, Japan, operated by the Tokyo Metropolitan Bureau of Transportation on the Toden Arakawa Line (branded as the Tokyo Sakura Tram).
+Located in Nishiwaseda 1-chome, Shinjuku Ward, it is the terminus of the Toden Arakawa Line, located on Shin-Mejiro-dori Avenue.
+It is unconnected to Waseda Station, 600 metres away, on the Tokyo Metro Tozai Line.